Kamran-Afzali/Kamran-Afzali.github.io/_posts/dbplyr.md

           "dest"
         ))
 ```

- it also possible to copy to a DB without indexing
+It also possible to copy to a DB without indexing

 ```r
 copy_to(con, nycflights13::planes, "planes")
 ```

-To access the DB it is either possible to run quries either on a connection using *dbGetQuery*
+To access the DB it is either possible to run queries either on a connection using *dbGetQuery*

 ```r